MichalDeak1983/Directory-tree-to-csv/README.md

 directories.py - creates a csv file from a chosen directory.

 dirs_normal.py - transforms the table obtained from directories.py into a classical directory structure.

+The subdirectory dirs/ contains a Windows executable that saves directory tree structure into a csv table.
+Edit the file path.txt so it contains the path to your directory.
+The number in the second line is the maximum depth you want the program to scan.